shopgate/cart-integration-shopware/README.md

 ## Shop Multi Views and Translations

-We need distinguish url of plugin location to allow Shopware load correct shop view data, locale and configuration
+We need distinguishable URLs for the plugin location to enable Shopware loading the correct shop view data, locale and configuration.

 Shop settings generally should be